xma711/notebook/simulator/ns2/README.md

 Internal
 ---------------
-Each module is inherited from a very baisc c++ class, which provides an interface for it to bind to otcl and provides a pointer for it to link to the next module.
+Each module is inherited from a very basic c++ class, which provides an interface for it to bind to otcl and provides a pointer for it to link to the next module.